-Over the course of 4 weeks, both the neural pathways and muscle tissue adapt to a familiar training program.
-Most experts agree that in an effort to thwart the dreaded performance plateaus, it is best to change up the workout.
+Over 4 weeks, both the neural pathways and muscle tissue adapt to a familiar training program.
+Most experts agree that to thwart the dreaded performance plateaus, it is best to change up the workout.
 Try lifting fast on some days, and at a moderate-to-slow pace on the other days of the week.
 This rep-timing technique helps to achieve many different goals: boosting power, growing muscle, and building endurance.
 Tweaking exercise tempo also goes a long way in alleviating boredom and burnout.

 One can benefit from weightlifting in either a slow or fast manner, the real difference lying in one’s ultimate goals.
 As with anything worth pursuing, start with the end in mind.